List of instant noodle brands: North Korea

 In 2004, over 600,000 boxes of Shin Ramyun were sent to North Korea as part of the aid relief program when the Ryongchŏn train station exploded, injuring many people.
 Insider sources have said that most of the noodles were sold on black markets, making their way to Pyongyang instead of being distributed as aid.
 North Korean visitors to China also frequently purchase South Korean ramyeon, where Shin Ramyeon is known as "Korean Tangmi Ramyeon."

 Local production of ramyeon in North Korea began in 2000.
-The first brand was "Kkoburang guksu", which literally means "curly noodles" in.
+The first brand was "Kkoburang guksu", which literally means "curly noodles" in Korean.
 Later, a joint venture between North Korean and Hong Kong-based companies began producing "Jŭksŏk guksu" (즉석 국수, 卽席 국수), which literally means "instant noodles".
 Ramyeon is popular among North Korean elites who live in Pyongyang and Nampo.
 In contrast to hot and spicy South Korean noodles, North Korean varieties have a much milder and brothier flavor.
 Tofu is commonly added, and accompanied with alcohol as a snack or meal.
 In accordance with party policy, prices for domestically produced ramyeon are significantly lower than imported Chinese and South Korean noodles, the latter of which is the most expensive.